savinkirillnick/indicators/README.md

-# indicators
+# Exchange Indicators
-trader functions in PHP
+Functions in PHP